 Monday, October 17th,

 The FCP’s Board of Directors is elected by commercial property owners and business owners (stakeholders).
-Here is a rundown on board service and our annual board election process, in accordance with our bylaws.
+Here is a rundown on serving on our board and our annual board election process, in accordance with our bylaws.

 Who Can Be a Board Member

-Board Members may be commercial property owners located within the district, business owners who are tenants of the district, a member of the governing body of the Borough of Flemington (the “Council Liaison”), and residents of the Borough of Flemington (not to exceed 30% of the Board).
+Board Members may be commercial property owners located within the district, business owners who are tenants of the district, a member of the governing body of the Borough of Flemington. and residents of the Borough of Flemington (not to exceed 30% of the Board).

 Who Elects Board Members